-A Partner in the firm’s Federal Grants, Litigation & Government Investigations, Health Care, and Education practice groups, Nicole Bacon has a diverse practice, representing a variety of community-based organizations, including Head Start programs and community health centers in a wide range of issues before State and Federal courts as well as administrative bodies.
+Nicole M. Bacon, a Partner in the firm’s Federal Grants, Litigation & Government Investigations, Health Care, and Education practice groups, has a diverse nationwide practice, representing a variety of community-based organizations, including Head Start programs, community action agencies and community health centers.

 In addition to litigation services, Ms. Bacon offers her clients specialized guidance in compliance with federal grant law, including specific programmatic requirements as well as the Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards.
 She drafts and negotiates a variety of subrecipient and contractor agreements to assist her clients in complying with the federal requirements so they can better serve their communities.

-Prior to joining the firm, Ms. Bacon worked as a staff attorney with Legal Services of Northern Virginia and Rappahannock Legal Services, representing low-income clients, including Spanish speaking clients, in family law, housing, and consumer matters.
+Prior to joining the firm, Ms. Bacon worked as a staff attorney with Legal Services of Northern Virginia and Rappahannock Legal Services, representing low-income clients, including Spanish-speaking clients, in family law, housing and consumer matters.

 Representative Matters

-• Advising clients on the federal requirements for grant related construction and renovation projects.
+• Advising clients on the federal requirements for grant-related construction and renovation projects.

 Classes/Seminars Taught